Zipang (manga): Historical

+Commander of the U.S. Navy task force.

+Other historical characters depicted include Gunichi Mikawa, Kiyonao Ichiki, Kanji Ishiwara, Matome Ugaki, Leigh Noyes, and Mitsumasa Yonai.

 Media

 Manga

 Written and illustrated by Kaiji Kawaguchi, Zipang was serialized in Kodansha's seinen manga magazine Weekly Morning from July 2000 to November 2009.
 Kodansha collected its chapters in forty-three tankōbon volumes, released from January 23, 2001, to December 22, 2009.

 Anime

 An anime adaptation of Zipang was produced by Studio Deen and directed by Kazuhiro Furuhashi.
 Tokyo Broadcasting System Television broadcast the anime series in Japan from October 7, 2004, to March 31, 2005.
 Since a Japan Maritime Self-Defense Force official on active service was involved in the production, some unrealistic scenes were cut from the anime version.
 In 2017, scholar Takayoshi Yamamura noted that anime was produced in the collaboration with the JMSDF.

 At the 2006 Anime Expo, the company Geneon announced that it has licensed Zipang for distribution in North America.
 The first DVD was released in September of that year.